 Have you found your first nursing job?
 If you’ve been at it for any amount of time you may find yourself questioning if you’re a good fit for it.
 Is your nursing job right for you? is an excellent post that can really help you to start thinking about where you will ultimately be happy as a nurse.

 I’m going to wrap things up here with a focus on a topic that new nurses probably don’t think of much: your feet.
 You’re going to spending long shifts on our feet all day and you’ve got to make sure you are taking care of it.
-Lucky for you I made a round up of the 10 Best Nursing Shoes for Women and Men!
-Make sure you take care for yourself and buy quality.
+Lucky for you I made a round-up of the 10 Best Nursing Shoes for Women and Men!
+Make sure you take care of yourself and buy quality.
 Your feet will thank me later.
 What new nurse tip did you find most helpful?

 So, guys, that’s the first roundup.
 What did you think?